dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 This will take the device offline and exclude it from future volume creation requests.

-&#8680; Now delete the device in heketi
+&#8680; Now remove the device in heketi

-    heketi-cli device delete 62cbae7a3f6faac38a551a614419cca3
+    heketi-cli device remove 62cbae7a3f6faac38a551a614419cca3

-This will trigger a brick-replacement in GlusterFS. heketi will transparently create new bricks for each brick on the device to be deleted.
+This will trigger a brick-replacement in GlusterFS.
+The command will block and heketi in the background will transparently create new bricks for each brick on the device to be deleted.
 The replacement operation will be conducted with the new bricks replacing all bricks on the device to be deleted.
 The new bricks, if possible, will automatically be created in zones different from the remaining bricks to maintain equal balancing and cross-zone availability.

+&#8680; Finally, you are now able to delete the device in heketi entirely

+    heketi-cli device delete 62cbae7a3f6faac38a551a614419cca3

 &#8680; Check again the volumes topology directly from GlusterFS